mocchicone/NASA-Machine-Learning/README.md

 # NASA-Machine-Learning
 Create machine learning models capable of classifying candidate exoplanets from the raw dataset.
-Conducted feature selection, data scaling.
+Conducted feature selection and data scaling.
 Two classification models, Support Vector and Neural Network, were trained, hyptertuned, and tested.

 ## Data Preprocessing